 Airmail Panel (AMP)

-The AMP normally meets once or twice a year.
+The AMP normally meets once a year in March

 The AMP consists of up to 12 Members appointed by the Cargo Services Conference (CSC), each being an expert in the airmail field.
 The current AMP Chairman is Mark Gilbert (American Airlines).